Table of Contents

 when a certain part in the app execution becomes very slow when running

 under Squish.
-See startObserver
+See startObserver for

 enabling the observer again.